tameezahsan/Wazuh-SIEM-Full-Deployment-on-VM-Organization-Network-/README.md

 ## 📌 Overview

-This repository provides a complete guide for deploying a **Wazuh Security Information and Event Management (SIEM) platform on a Virtual Machine (VM)** inside an organization network.
-It includes server installation, endpoint integration, Sysmon configuration, and VirusTotal threat intelligence integration.
+This repository provides a complete, production-ready guide for deploying a **Wazuh SIEM platform on a Virtual Machine (VM) using the official Wazuh 4.14.3 OVA image** inside an organization network.

+It includes VM network configuration, endpoint integration, Sysmon telemetry, and VirusTotal threat intelligence enrichment.

-This setup is designed for enterprise SOC environments where centralized monitoring and endpoint visibility are required.
+This setup is designed for enterprise SOC environments requiring centralized monitoring, endpoint visibility, and secure internal network segmentation.

 ---

 ## 🎯 Objectives

-* Deploy Wazuh SIEM on a dedicated VM
+* Deploy Wazuh SIEM on a VM using official OVA image
-* Centralize security monitoring for organization endpoints
+* Configure secure dual-network VM (NAT + Host-only)
-* Integrate Windows and Linux agents
+* Integrate Windows and Linux endpoint agents
-* Enable Sysmon-based deep endpoint visibility
+* Enable Sysmon-based deep endpoint monitoring
 * Integrate VirusTotal for threat intelligence enrichment
-* Ensure secure internal network communication
+* Maintain secure internal SOC communication

 ---